 Nikisha Patton Handy began teaching in 2005 as a special education teacher, earning a Bachelor's degree in Applied Behavior Analysis, a Master's degree in Special Education specializing in Behavioral Interventions, and currently working to complete a Doctorate degree in Curriculum, Instruction, and Assessment, Nikisha is the proud business owner of 2 Inspire Peace which is a company and a nonprofit which seeks to inspire peace for children and for those that pour into children by offering stress relief and healing from trauma by way of mindful meditation, offering retreats, professional development opportunities, art inspiration, aromatherapy and de-escalation products, and life changing events for educators, mentors, and caregivers.
 Her goal is to create a spark and prompt a change in lifestyle to positively influence our community to shift in a way that will impact children.
 Our intention is to create resilience within using mindfulness and social emotional learning to bring healing to childhood trauma and mental health concerns in holistic, spiritual and art inspired ways to increase resilience.

 Nikisha Patton Handy has been an educator for over 15 years and made her choice to do so because she recognized the over representation of black students receiving special education.
 So, she entered the educational system to make an impact.
 Nikisha is currently serving as a mentor throughout the urban areas and Title 1 schools within the community hosting events for the community, educators, mentors, homeschoolers, and caregivers to heighten awareness of the importance of maintaining a mindful and healthy well-being to pour into our future in a holistically and culturally responsive way.
 These events heighten awareness within our community about the power of the breath, meditation, art inspiration, mindfulness, healing, releasing, spirituality, and aromatherapy.
 Her entire career has always been committed to positively impacting and giving back to her community as a strong advocate for social justice and equity for all students.
 She wouldn’t have it any other way.
-Nikisha is Mental Health First Aid Certified for adults, certified CBT Cognitive Behavior Life coach, and Mindfulness Practitioner.
+Nikisha is Mental Health First Aid Certified, a CBT Cognitive Behavior Life coach, and Mindfulness Practitioner.

 The Miseducation of Self